telerik/xaml-docs/installation-and-deployment/installing-wpf-demos.md

 * SQL Server 2008 SP3 Express or newer **(not required with R3 2017 SP1 and later)**

-If these components are already installed, you can [install](https://demos.telerik.com/wpf/WPF%20Demos.application) the application.
+If these components are already installed, you can [launch](https://demos.telerik.com/wpf/WPF%20Demos.application) the application.

+> Lauching the ClickOnce application is possible only in Internet Explorer.

 Otherwise, you will need to [install](demos.telerik.com/wpf/setup.exe) the prerequisites before running the application.
 As a result the demos will be deployed on your computer and you will be able to run them locally.